Discover more from Thematiks

 Fear, power, and passwords: the psychology of cybersecurity success and failure

-New research uses human reactions to healthcare threats to better understand why employees do, and don't, comply with cybersecurity policies
+Innovative research uses human reactions to healthcare threats to better understand why employees do, and don't, comply with cybersecurity policies

-An extensive new analysis from Yan Chen (FIU), Dennis Galletta (Pitt), Paul Benjamin Lowry (VaTech), Xin Luo (UNM), Gregory D. Moody (UNLV), and Robert L. Willison (Xi’an Jiaotong-Liverpool) brings a novel perspective to this issue by looking at information security through the lens of healthcare.
+An extensive analysis from Yan Chen (FIU), Dennis Galletta (Pitt), Paul Benjamin Lowry (VaTech), Xin Luo (UNM), Gregory D. Moody (UNLV), and Robert L. Willison (Xi’an Jiaotong-Liverpool) brings a novel perspective to this issue by looking at information security through the lens of healthcare.
 Their shift in thinking is both instructive and illuminating.

 The authors start their paper by noting what they believe are three shortcomings of much previous research on this topic.
 First of all, they argue, most analyses have focused on compliance and treated non-compliance as the lack of the former.
 This is too simplistic a view, the authors think, and non-compliance should be studied and dealt with as something with its own unique characteristics and dynamics.
 As they write: